TAOTheCrab/CrabBot/README.rst

 CrabBot
 =======

+NOTE: I haven't been actively running this lately due to losing its dedicated server, so I'm not sure what's broken by Discord changes.
+Please file an issue if needed.

 Silly Discord bot for funsies

 Mostly prints funny messages in reply to commands, with some additional voice functionality